POLS – Political Science

 Building upon the skills and knowledge acquired in POLS 214, this course introduces students to modern political thought through the careful reading of primary texts.
 Authors typically include some of the following: Machiavelli, Hobbes, Locke, Rousseau, Kant, Hegel, Mill, and Nietzsche.
 Authors may vary from year to year and section to section, but each is considered somehow representative or thematically significant to the period in question.
 Note: This is a core course in the field of political philosophy.

-Prerequisites: Minimum grade of C- in POLS 214.
+Prerequisites: A minimum grade of C- in POLS 214.

 POLS 224